-Lice, a sleeper’s worst nightmare that can disturb peaceful nights of good sleep.
+Lice are a sleeper’s worst nightmare that can disturb peaceful nights of good sleep.
 These pesky little critters will make your head incredibly itchy and impossible to sleep.
 What is worse is that they are small and difficult to clean totally.
-But one interesting fact about lice is that once it falls off from the head, it will only survive 48 hours without food from human blood.
+But one interesting fact about lice is that once it falls off the head, they will only survive 48 hours without food from human blood.

 That is the gist of it, but just how exactly should we clean?
 How do ensure that these annoying critters are gone for good?
 What preventive measures are there?
 Read on to find out!

 All right, let us now start with a section on how to identify, clean, and remove the lice.

 USE BLACK LIGHT OR BRIGHT LIGHT